mctools/mcpl/format_statsum.md

 void mcpl_hdr_scale_stat_sums( mcpl_outfile_t, double scale );
 ```

-The `mcpl_hdr_stat_sum` function is used to extract `stat:sum:` values from an existing file, by a particular key (returning -2 in case the key is not present in the file).
+The `mcpl_hdr_stat_sum` function is used to extract `stat:sum:` values from an existing file, by a particular key, returning -2 in case the key is not present in the file.

 The `mcpl_hdr_add_stat_sum` function is used to add values into files.
-Of course, this could also be done with the `mcpl_hdr_add_comment` function, but this is not recommended.
-In particular because the `mcpl_hdr_add_stat_sum` function can also be called *after* the first particle has been written to disk, as long as it was also called *before* the first particle was written, to reserve the space (for this initial reservation one can ideally use a value of -1).
+Of course, this could also be done through careful usage of the `mcpl_hdr_add_comment` function, but this is not recommended.
+In particular because the `mcpl_hdr_add_stat_sum` function can also be called *after* the first particle has been written to disk, as long as a *stat:sum* entry with the key in question was also added *before* the first particle was written.
+For this initial reservation of space in the on-disk header one can ideally use a value of -1.
+This is of instance useful if the size of a given Monte Carlo simulation is not initially known -- perhaps because of a dynamic criteria for ending the job like "keep running until I have registered a million entries in my detector tally".

-SomIf the value of the statistics is not known initially (e.g. if the size of a Monte Carlo simulation is not initially known), it is possible to set the *stat:sum* value to -1 to simply reserve space in the MCPL file header.
-In that case, one should invoke the function again to set the final value before the file is closed.

 Finally, the function `mcpl_hdr_scale_stat_sums` is intended for usage by people who might be implementing custom editing, filtering or splitting of files via the C API (normally in conjunction with the `mcpl_transfer_metadata` function).
 If simply filtering based upon particle properties (e.g. picking only certain particle types or energies), this is typically not needed.
 But if somehow splitting a file or otherwise selecting particles based on their position in the file (e.g. if producing a file containing the first N particles of another file), the *stat:sum* values in the new file should probably be reduced somehow, and this can be done with the `mcpl_hdr_scale_stat_sums` function.
-If in doubt, invoking `mcpl_hdr_scale_stat_sums` with a value of -1 ensures that the output file will at least not contain any misleading numbers.
+If in doubt, invoking `mcpl_hdr_scale_stat_sums` with a value of -1 ensures that the output file will get a value of -1 for any *stat:sum* entries, thus avoiding misleading values.

 ## Command-line API

 As the new *stat:sum* values are encoded in MCPL comments, it is trivially true that `mcpltool`, `pymcpltool`, or any other custom tool showing such comments will show the *stat:sum* values as well.

-Additionally, the `mcpltool --extract` mode has been updated to properly deal with stat:sum's.
+Additionally, the `mcpltool --extract` mode has been updated to properly deal with *stat:sum* entries.
 Specifically, it will leave them unaltered if only using the `-p` flag to extract particles of a particular type.
 However, if using the `-l` and `-s` flags to extract particles based on position in the file, the `mcpltool` code will conservatively set all *stat:sum* values in the resulting file to -1 (meaning *Not Available*).
 This is done since the generic MCPL code can not possibly know with certainty how to calculate the new values.

 # Guidelines for custom code